MahsaVarsh/MahsaVarsh.github.io/_pages/about.md

 projects: true
 ---

-I am a postdoc at [Software Quality Research group](https://square.itu.dk/){:target="\_blank"} at IT University of Copenhagen.
+I am a postdoc in [Software Quality Research group](https://square.itu.dk/){:target="\_blank"} at IT University of Copenhagen.
 My research is mostly focused on quality assurance and safety of software systems.
-I am interested in both theoretical and practical aspects of software testing and verification.
-I explor application of testing techniques in different domains.
+I am interested in both theoretical and practical aspects of modeling, testing and verification of software systems.
+I explor application of these techniques in different domains and have experience with application of such techniques for families of software systems also known as software product lines.
 Currently, I am working on automatic program repair for Linux kernel as a part of INSIGH project.